About Xa Kako Dile:

 Edwina, has been a lifelong fighter for Native American rights, The longest walk, fighting for the environmental right for our people her entire life, most recently the Jackson forest POMO LAND BACK movement.

-Tribal Elder/Cultural Advisor
+Founding Tribal Elder/ Cultural Advisor

 Monique Sonoquie